MohammadMaftoun/Applications-of-Reinforcement-Learning-in-AI-fields/README.md

 # Contributing

 We welcome contributions from the community!
 If you have an interesting RL application, tutorial, or hyperparameter optimization technique to share, please fork the repository and submit a pull request.
-Make sure to follow the contribution guidelines and include a detailed description of your project or tutorial.
+Follow the contribution guidelines and include a detailed description of your project or tutorial.